magnars/optimus-angular/README.md

 1. You create the template cache in your `get-assets` function along with your other assets.

-2. Notice that `create-template-cache` creates a single asset, so to concat with the other assets it's in a vector.
+2. Notice that `create-template-cache` creates a single asset, so it's in a vector to concat with the other assets .

 3. You use the `:path` to reference the virtual asset when linking.